 Device-specific drivers are loaded into memory each time you turn on the computer.
 Some device drivers check for the presence of a device each time you turn on the computer.
 If the device it supports is not attached or is not turned on, the device driver is not loaded and might generate an error message.
-After they are loaded, device-specific drivers stay in memory.
-For more information about loading device drivers, refer to your operating-system documentation and the documentation that comes with your hardware or device drivers.
+After they are loaded, device-specific drivers stay in memory until you turn off your computer.
+For more information about loading device drivers, refer to your operating system documentation and the documentation that comes with your hardware or device drivers.